From Iran to North Korea, investors spy the new frontier

 But for international investors in debt and equity markets, it could be years before they gain access to Iran, while North Korea is even further down the road.

 Iran does have a relatively sophisticated stock market, dominated by locals.
-It turns over $200 million a day on average and has total market capitalization of $164 billion.
+It turns over $200 million a day on average and has total market capitalisation of $164 billion.

 “We see attractive valuations in Iran, partly related to the fact that it’s a closed market,” said Henrik Kahm, portfolio manager at emerging market fund FMG.